My Literacy Program in Grade 2/3 French Immersion

 The trouble with teaching a 2/3 split (at least in BC), is that grade 3 students get English instruction while the grade 2s do not.
 What do I have my grade 2 students do while I was busy with the grade 3s?
 I got them working on some thematic vocab in their activities booklet.
 These are also great early finisher activities.

-Now I don’t always put on shows for my students at lunch but sometimes I’ll let them watch something while they eat.
+Sometimes I’ll let them watch something while they eat their lunch.
 They love Toupie et Binou, Théo le loup and Monsieur Steve (all on YouTube).

 ORAL COMPREHENSION & PRODUCTION